TWINSBURG — They’ve dealt with the loss of their top player for much of the season.

 On a number of rebounds Hudson grabbed, Twinsburg forced numerous jump balls by tying up a navy blue and white jersey.
 The Tigers had a knack for simply taking the ball out of the Explorers’ hands too.
-They forced 16 turnovers and had a knack for stealing balls after errant shot attempts found iron.
+They forced 16 turnovers and had a knack for stealing balls out of Hudson’s players’ hands after errant shot attempts found iron.

 Sophomore guard Ali Menendez led Hudson with 18 points and senior point guard Sarah Hinkle added eight points for the Explorers.

 While her team has been on the losing end a bit more than she hoped, Rader hasn’t felt too grumpy about her young squad.